isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 [^8]: LJ’s New Landmark Library: Palo Verde Library/ Maryvale Community Center.
 (May 15, 2011). *Library Journal*.
 Retrieved from libraryjournal.com website.

 [^9]: In an environmentally conscious age, users are also paying attention to environmental sustainability as an aspect of library design.
 See Brian W. Edwards.
 (2011, Summer).
-Sustainability as a Driving Force in Contemporary Library Design. *Library Trends: Library Design From Past to Present, 60* (1), 190—214.
+Sustainability as a driving force in contemporary library design. *Library Trends: Library Design From Past to Present, 60* (1), 190–214.

 [^10]: University of Chicago Library. *The Joe and Rika Mansueto Library*.
 Retrieved from University of Chicago Library website.

 [^11]: Stuttgart City Library / Yi Architects.
-(23 Dec 2011). *ArchDaily*.
+(2011, Dec 23). *ArchDaily*.
 Retrieved from archdaily.com website.

 [^12]: The Stuttgart Library.
-(Nov 28, 2011). *Positive Magazine*.
+(2011, Nov 28). *Positive Magazine*.
 Retrieved from Positive magazine website.

 [^13]: Thomas Köster.
 (Nov 2011). *The Book Cube*.
 The New City Library in Stuttgart.
 Goethe Institut.
 Retrieved from Goethe Institut website.

-[^14]: Köster, Nov 2011. &nbsp;
+[^14]: Köster, Nov 2011.

 [^15]: The Seattle Public Library.
 (Oct 2004). *Metropolis Mag*.
 Retrieved from metropolismag.com website.

 [^16]: Lynn Becker.
-(2003-2006). *Sleekness in Seattle.
+(2003–2006). *Sleekness in Seattle.
 Repeat*.
 Retrieved from lynbecker.com website.

 [^17]: Halifax Public Library.
 (2012).
-Retrieved from Halifax Public Library website.&nbsp; &nbsp;
+Retrieved from Halifax Public Library website.

 [^18]: National Library Board.
 (2013). _[History of the National Library](https://www.nlb.gov.sg/About/HistoryofNationalLibrarySingapore.aspx)_.
 Accessed at http://www.nl.sg/.

 [^19]: Singapore was second only to the Toronto Public Library, Canada, which averaged 7.33 visits per capita.
 IFLA.
 (July 2010).
 Metropolitan Libraries Section Survey.
 Retrieved from IFLA.
 Metropolitan Libraries website.

-[^20]: Singapore’s new National Library. _The Arup Journal_, 2/2006, pp. 51—59.
+[^20]: Singapore’s new National Library. _The Arup Journal_, 2/2006, pp. 51–59.
 Retrieved from Arup Journal website.

 [^21]: President’s Design Awards 2009.
 (2009).
 Designer of the Year – Look Boon Gee.
 Retrieved from DesignSingapore Councl website.

 [^22]: Leslie Kay Lim.
-(2013, January 31).
+(2013, Jan 31).
 [New library opens today in Chinatown](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20130131-2.2.37.20). _The Straits Times_, p.
 9. Retrieved from NewspaperSG

-[^23]: Sumedha Jalote (10 Jan 2013) Engaging Citizens in Development of New Library in Singapore.
+[^23]: Sumedha Jalote (2013, Jan 10).
+Engaging Citizens in Development of New Library in Singapore.
 FutureGov Asia.
 Retrieved from FutureGov Asia website.